CSRD

 ➡️ Trying to do everything on your own: The CSRD is an unprecedented regulation on the sustainability topic.
 It is ambitious and involves a certain degree of complexity.
 At least for the first year, it is a good idea to be helped by CSRD experts, whether they come from consultancy or software companies.

-➡️ Over-relying on consultancy: From an extreme to another!
+➡️ Over-relying on consultancy: From one extreme to another!
 Some companies may over-rely on external expertise instead of building internal skills.
-Balance is key.
-External expertise can be valuable, but building internal skills is crucial to avoid unpredictable costs as regulations become more complex.
+Balance is key: external expertise can be valuable, but building internal skills is crucial to avoid unpredictable costs as regulations become more complex.

 ➡️ Underestimating the data topic: The data topic is often the biggest challenge.
-Dedicate time to understanding where every piece of data is stored, how to retrieve it properly, clean it, and ensure its reliability.
+Sustainability information is as diverse as pieces of data related to climate change, HR policies, corporate governance, etc. You may also need to retrieve data from subsidiaries.
+Dedicate time to understand where every piece of data is stored, how to retrieve it properly, clean it, and ensure its reliability.
 Involve your IT department if necessary.

 ➡️ Trying to automate everything: Not everything needs to be automated.
 The key to identify what should be automated first is the update frequency.
 If a data point needs to be updated every day or every week, it probably needs to be automated.
 If the frequency is quarterly or yearly, probably not.

 ➡️ Forgetting about the audit trail: Ensure that every data point has a dedicated owner, logs of every update, and explanations for any assumptions made.
-Remember that an external auditor should reach the same conclusions than yours
+Remember that an external auditor should reach the same conclusions as yours.

-➡️ Considering this exercise only from a compliance perspective: CSRD is a tremendous opportunity to generate value and gain advantages over your competitors, as every stakeholder (clients, suppliers) are asking for more sustainability commitments.
+➡️ Considering this exercise only from a compliance perspective : CSRD is a tremendous opportunity to generate value and gain advantages over your competitors, as beside the regulator, other stakeholders (clients, suppliers) are asking for more sustainability performance.
+The CSRD is an excellent opportunity to make virtuous decisions that will positively impact business conduct.

 Ability to import source files from your information systems and manipulate the data into the platform.
 Note: without using templates!!
 That would be missing the point.